Blockchain is as significant now as the internet was three decades ago.

 Governments across all the globe are also taking notice, with the likes of India, Russia, Canada , Venezuela, Sweden and Japan currently exploring the introduction of national cryptocurrencies to supplement their more tangible fiat currencies, with Japan having also officially recognized bitcoin as legal tender.

 As an innovation leader, Malta has also been quick to jump on the blockchain band wagon with the Maltese government having actively sought to position the island as a major hub in terms of the digital economy.
 Amongst other initiatives taken up by government, the island is offering a regulatory framework instilling the necessary clarity and certainty to set up shop on the island, further augmenting its position as the ideal place for blockchain to really hit its stride whilst paving the way for further interest and investment.
 Also, in contrast to other jurisdictions, Maltese legislators have understand that blockchain is much more than just cryptocurrencies.
-Malta is not simply being lenient to attract business Malta is also ideal as an ICO jurisdiction.
+Malta is not simply being lenient to attract business, it is also ideal as an ICO jurisdiction.
 One can say that it is writing laws for tomorrow's economy rather than trying to impose yesterday's rules upon it, with good examples being its treatment of smart contracts and DAOs (Decentralised Autonomous Organisations).
 A new regulatory body – the Digital Innovation Authority – has also been set up, whose role, amongst others, will include auditing the code of smart contracts and DAOs.

-Malta is also leaving its mark amongst issuers of tokens and new cryptocurrencies, having made it made it possible for the issuers to issue tokens which are not security tokens but are still regulated and would therefore have the authority's approval.
+Malta is also leaving its mark amongst issuers of tokens and new cryptocurrencies, having made it possible for the issuers to issue tokens which are not security tokens but are still regulated and would therefore have the authority's approval.
 The authority's validation gives investors more assurance in investing in new cryptocurrencies.

 The European Union currently does not have a specific legal framework governing blockchain-related activities, and Malta aims to serve as an example, and possibly influence, regulators in Europe and the rest of the world.